aneeshlingala/elegant/readme.md

 > Note: This project is still in beta.

 ## Installation
-Elegant package manager requires curl, wget, bash, and binutils/busybox to be installed.
+Elegant package manager requires curl, wget, bash, sudo, and binutils/busybox to be installed.
 > The install script should not be run as root.

 To install with the script, you have to run: